Heavy-Vehicle-Networking-At-U-Tulsa/CybersecurityForHVDERs/Attack_Tree.md

 ### Attack Tree

-This is an interactive rendering on the entire attack tree; all likehoods are rendered as color-coded edges in the graph, both collpased nodes and reference nodes are clickable to expand the subtree or jump to the referent subtree, respectively.
+This is an interactive rendering on the entire attack tree; all likehoods are rendered as color-coded edges in the graph, both collapsed nodes and reference nodes are clickable to expand the subtree or jump to the referent subtree, respectively.
 The `a` key will expand the entire tree.